 The Berlin Blockade: A Crisis Unfolds

-The Necessity of the Berlin Airlift
+The Preimere: How the Berlin Airlift was born

 The Berlin Airlift was necessary for several reasons: